HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 $print("Hello Mod_neko !");
 ```

 Compile this file (`nekoc hello.neko`) and place the `.n` file into your web directory so it can be accessed by Apache.
-Browsing it using your [favorite](http://browsehappy.com/) webbrowser should display the message.
+Browsing it using your [favorite](http://browsehappy.com/) web browser should display the message.

 Now let's try to print the HTTP parameters that are passed to the script, using the `mod_neko` API :